rjdbcm/BEAGLES/README.md

 *Important Notes:*

 - Your label list shall not change in the middle of processing a list of images, this includes the order.
-When you save a image, classes.txt will also get updated, while previous annotations will not be updated.
+When you save an image, classes.txt will also get updated, while previous annotations will not be updated.

 - You shouldn't use "default class" function when saving to YOLO format, it will not be referred.